vladtkv/ivi/README.md

 This guide will show you how to build this project using Windows command line.

+To successfully build the project you need the following tools:

+ - JDK 8
+ - Maven
+ - Git

 First clone the repository:

     git clone https://github.com/vladtkv/ivi.git